iterative/dvc.org/content/docs/start/experiments-trail/experiments.md

 DVC can track these experiments, list their most relevant parameters and metrics, and commit only the ones that we need to Git.

-In this section, we will explore the basic features of DVC experiment management with [`get-started-experiments`][gse] project.
+In this section, we explore the basic features of DVC experiment management with [`get-started-experiments`][gse] project.

 [gse]: https://github.com/iterative/get-started-experiments